 Leaking at the Showerhead

 If your shower leaking seems to be coming from the base of the showerhead, look for a crack in the showerhead and the shower arm.
 Many showerheads look like metal but are actually plastic with a chrome finish.
-And plastic cracks a lot more easily than metal (but metal can crack, too).
+Plastic cracks a lot more easily than metal (but metal can crack, too).
 If there are no visible cracks, try the following fixes:

 - Unscrew the showerhead.
 If necessary, hold the shower arm with pliers to keep it from turning.
 Tip: Wrap the pliers' jaws with masking tape to prevent scratching the shower arm.